Skip to content ↓

 Apply for aid: Domestic students

-We are one of only seven colleges in the U.S. that is committed to meeting 100% of your demonstrated financial need while remaining need blind in our admissions process.
+We are one of only nine colleges in the U.S. that is committed to meeting 100% of your demonstrated financial need while remaining need-blind in our admissions process.

 Our commitment to affordability